 Seek complementary therapies

-Complementary and specialist therapies, such as art therapy, equine-assisted therapy, acupuncture, and EMDR, are well-known to assist in recovery.
+Complementary and specialist therapies and activities, such as art, equine-assisted therapy, acupuncture, and EMDR, are well-known to assist in recovery.
 Being open-minded can help you deal with your addiction.
 Many residential rehab centres, such as Castle Craig, include complementary therapies as part of their treatment programme and patients consistently find them helpful.

 Find your motivation